Colorado River: Pacific Southwest Water Plan

 By the middle of the 20th century, planners were concerned that continued growth in water demand would outstrip the available water supply from the Colorado River.
 After exploring a multitude of potential projects, the USBR published a study in January 1964 known as the Pacific Southwest Water Plan, which proposed diverting water from the northwestern United States into the Colorado River basin.
 Arizona's water allocation was a significant focus of the plan, due to the growing concern that its water supply could be curtailed due to California's seniority of water rights.
 In addition, the plan would guarantee full water supplies to Nevada, California and Mexico, allowing the Upper Basin states to utilize their full allocations without risking reductions in the Lower Basin.
 The project would cost an estimated $3.1 billion.

 The first stage of this plan would divert water from Northern California's Trinity, Klamath and Eel Rivers to Southern California, allowing more Colorado River water to be used, by exchange, in Arizona.
 A canal system, which ultimately would become the Central Arizona Project (CAP), would be constructed to deliver Arizona's Colorado River allocation to Phoenix and Tucson, both located far away from the Colorado River in the middle of the state.
 At this point, central Arizona was still entirely dependent on local water supplies, such as the 1911 Theodore Roosevelt Dam, and was quickly running out of surplus water.
 Groundwater was pumped at unsustainable rates, and aquifers were collapsing.

 In order to supply the massive amount of power required to pump Colorado River water to central Arizona, two hydroelectric dams were proposed in the Grand Canyon (Bridge Canyon Dam and Marble Canyon Dam), which while not directly located in Grand Canyon National Park, would greatly impact flows of the Colorado River through the park.
 With the controversy over Glen Canyon Dam still ongoing, the public pressure against these dams was immense.

 As a result, the two Grand Canyon dams were omitted from the final CAP authorization in 1968.
-In addition, the boundaries of Grand Canyon National Park were redrawn to prevent future dam projects in the area.
+The boundaries of Grand Canyon National Park were redrawn to prevent future dam projects in the area.
 The pumping power was replaced by the building of the coal-fired Navajo Generating Station near Page, Arizona, in 1976.
 In 2019, the Navajo Generating Station ceased operation.